FirstEverTech/Universal-Intel-Chipset-Updater/README.md

 <a id="ai-audit-reports"></a>
 ## 🔍 **3.
 AI Audit Reports**

-This project has undergone comprehensive analysis by multiple AI agents across three audit cycles.
-The tool achieved an **average audit score of 9.6/10** across all completed assessments in March 2026.
+This project has been reviewed by multiple AI systems across three independent cycles using structured security frameworks (OWASP, CWE, CVSS v3.1).
+These are code and architecture reviews, not formal penetration tests.
+Average score: 9.6/10 — with Claude (most critical reviewer) scoring 9.1/10 after four cycles starting from 8.3/10.

 ## Score History at a Glance